In the Name of Allah, the Most Gracious, the Most Merciful

 In the world of cause and effect (Dar ul-Asbaab), believing that magic etc. - that is to say, without material and solid reasons and means - could benefit or harm is false.
 This can only be understood when certain foundational matters become present in the heart and mind; otherwise, freeing the mind from the illusions of magic (that is, believing that without material means benefit or harm can occur) becomes extremely difficult.

-(1) Oath – Promise / Agreement
+1. Oath – Promise / Agreement

 (إِذْ أَخَذَ رَبُّكَ مِن بَنِي آدَمَ)

-When your Lord took the covenant from the children of Adam - (“No doubt, You alone are our Lord; we all are witnesses”)
+When your Lord took the covenant from the children of Adam - (“No doubt, You alone are our Lord; we all are witnesses.”)

 (Surah Al-A‘raaf 172)

 We were created in this world to prove the truth of this covenant through our actions.
-And the world has been made a place of cause and effect, where - according to physical (natural) laws — without adopting and using material means, even the smallest need or requirement cannot possibly be fulfilled.
+And the world has been made a place of cause and effect, where according to physical (natural) laws — without adapting and using material means, even the smallest need or requirement cannot possibly be fulfilled.

 This permanent (determined) system of cause and effect has been explained repeatedly in different ways.
 On the contrary, deep reflection on this system of causes and means has been commanded.
 To give certainty about its unchangeable nature, it has been said:

-Does a human being obtain his desire (need or requirement) without adopting means and without taking action?
+2. Does a human being obtain his desire (need or requirement) without adopting means and without taking action?
 (An-Najm 24)

-“O water, come to my mouth” - (it will never come) (Ar-Ra‘d 14)
+3. If someone stretches both hands toward water and keeps saying (reciting a wazifa or chanting a mantra): “O water, come to my mouth” - (it will never come) (Ar-Ra‘d 14)

 The reality is that all such things are acts of Allah’s power.